Quick Answer

 If those four records are not visible together, arguments about what was "included" get more likely.

 Do not leave extra-work pricing to ad hoc messages.
 Put it inside Fees and Payment Terms, where it belongs.
-Use placeholder language until you confirm your current rate logic:
+Use draft language only after confirming your current rate logic:

-"Approved out-of-scope services are billed at [hourly rate / project fee], invoiced [in advance / on approval / monthly in arrears], and payable within [X] days.
+"Approved out-of-scope services are billed using the verified rate or project fee, invoiced on the verified billing cadence, and payable on the verified payment timeline.
 Work starts only after written approval of fee and timing."

 If you use late-payment penalties or interest, state them here only after confirming the exact figures.